 Anny Flore "Anny Flore" (EMI-Pathe, 1998)

-I have lusted after this 2-CD collection for a few years now, and having finally tracked down the Duex Sons D'Violettes album below, I want it even more.
+I admit I have pined for this 2-CD collection for several years now, and having finally tracked down the Deux Sons D'Violettes album below, I want it even more.
 Sigh.
-Well, someday my day will come...!
+Well, someday my day will come...

 Delicious, robust romantic chanson from the late 1940s and early '50s, with majestic, emotive vocals in the classic tradition of Edith Piaf, Lucienne Boyer, et. al. Flore is perhaps a little more buoyant than those downcast grand dames, but she's also not a chirpy songbird.
 She is backed by a variety of bandleaders, including Paul Benneau, Rene Joly and Henri Leca; the disc closes with one interesting anomaly, a Brazilian themed tune called "Carnaval," which features a lively electric guitar -- all the other tracks feature standard orchestral backing.
 Great stuff from a singer with a really nice voice.